 - Gifts to the Essex Library from your estate are exempt from federal estate taxes.

-If you have additional questions about any aspect of a bequest, please contact Executive Director Deborah Smith to arrange an appointment.
+If you have additional questions about any aspect of a bequest, please contact Executive Director Ann Thompson to arrange an appointment.
 We can answer your questions, discuss the best way to structure your gift intention, and provide appropriate language to include in your plan.